alukosdev/ccsp/guidance/stride.md

 ### Introduction

-The acronym STRIDE describes six categories of threats to software.
+STRIDE is an acronym that describes six categories of threats to software.

-Using STRIDE as a guide, you can pose detailed questions about the kinds of attacks that could be targeted at a driver.
-The goal is to determine the types of attacks that could be possible at each vulnerable point in the driver and then to create a scenario for each possible attack.

 ## Categories